isundaylee/short_url/README.md

 rackup -p 3000  # start it on port 3000
 ```

+# Usage - HTML (browser)

+Currently, creating short URLs is only supported in the JSON REST interface (see below).
+To access a short URL, simply visit `http://yoursite.com/name` (which is also returned to you in JSON after you created the short URL), and you will be redirected to the actual URL.

-# Usage
+# Usage - JSON REST

-Currently, only a basic JSON REST interface is implemented.

 To create a short URL (you can also omit the name parameter to get a randomly generated name that could be as short as 2 characters):